samuelko123/woolworths-price-tracker/docs/decisions/data-fetching-strategy.md

 # 📡 Data-fetching Strategy

-Two approaches were evaluated for retrieving data:
+Two approaches were considered for obtaining data:

-1. **Browser-based scraping** (e.g. Playwright, Selenium)
+1. Browser-based scraping (e.g., Playwright, Selenium)
-2. **Direct API data fetching**
+2. Direct API data fetching

 ---

 ## 🌐 Option 1: Browser-based Scraping

+**✅ Pros:**
-This approach mimics real user activity, making detection by the target website more difficult.
-It also ensures data accuracy, as the output reflects exactly what a user would see.
+- Mimics real user activity, making automated access harder to detect.
+- Ensures high data accuracy by capturing exactly what a human user would see.

-However, this method presents challenges:
+**❌ Cons:**

-- **Fragility** — Small UI or layout changes can break the scraper.
+- **Fragility** - Small UI or layout changes can easily break the scraping logic.
-- **Higher compute requirements** — Running headless browsers at scale is resource-intensive.
+- **Higher compute requirement** - Running headless browsers at scale is resource-intensive.
-- **Parsing overhead** — Extracted data often requires additional cleaning and transformation.
+- **Parsing overhead** - Extracted data usually requires additional cleaning and transformation.

 ---

 ## 🔗 Option 2: API Data Fetching

-This strategy involves directly interacting with the target website’s available API endpoint — which, in this case, was accessible.

-Benefits of this approach:
+**✅ Pros:**

-- Data is **well-structured** and consistently formatted.
+- Provides well-structured and consistently formatted data.
-- Requires **minimal compute resources**.
+- Requires minimal compute resources for data retrieval.
-- Produces **less load on the target website**, reducing the likelihood of being blocked.
+- Produces less load on the target website, reducing the risk of being blocked.

-- Aligns more closely with the website’s intended usage patterns.
+**❌ Cons:**
+- Requires technical discovery of available API endpoints.
+- Limited to the data exposed by the API — If the API changes or is deprecated, adjustments will be required.

 ---

-## ✅ Decision:
+## 🏆 Decision:

-Given the availability of a stable API endpoint and the reduced overhead on both compute resources and the target website, API-based data fetching was selected for this project.
+**API-based data fetching** was selected for its lower compute overhead and well-structured data.